 HNJ’s Annual Beachside Fall Festival always has lots of great food and fun for the entire family.
 Our arts & crafts sale showcases the creative work of local artisans.
 We have a variety of games, rides and a haunted house for non-stop fun!
 Free parking is provided.
 For further information contact Bob MacDonald, Chairperson, 321-777-5769.

 - Sunday Morning—8:45 & 10:30 AM Sunday Masses

-- Great Dates—2nd Saturday evening each month (Fall-Spring)
+- Great Dates—Saturday evenings once each month (Fall-Spring)

 The Kitchen Ministry supports the HNJ School and all special events serving food and beverage.
 For further information, please contact Kathy Cuccaro, 321-773-2783, x148.

 - Marriage Preparation—FOCCUS is an inventory of 150 questions in 15 different categories e.g. communication, finances, marriage as a covenant, spirituality to determine an engaged couples compatibility on these issues and to establish a good foundation for the Sacrament of Marriage.

 Marriage Enrichment—Programs designed to enrich, support and strengthen marriages, including:

 - RE-FOCCUS—Is an inventory of probing questions for an existing marriage to be used as an enrichment tool for discussion and to help objectify disagreements.

 - Great Dates—A once a month opportunity for couples to enjoy a night out together, childcare provided, focusing on the enrichment topic provided.